 Just like headphones, microphones have frequency responses and plots.
 A microphone with a neutral-leaning frequency response will most accurately reproduce the sound of your voice and won’t emphasize or under-emphasize a particular frequency range of your voice.
 You won’t get a perfectly “flat” frequency response from a microphone, or headphones for that matter, but some microphones get you pretty darn close.
 Many people tout a “flat” response as the best because it most accurately captures a sound source’s actual sound.
 It also makes it easier to edit audio when you have a microphone with a neutral response, but this typically comes at a steeper price point.

-Some people don’t want or need an ideal response, which is why many microphones have certain filters like a high or low-pass filter to adjust the sound while recording.
+Some people don’t want or need an ideal response, which is why many microphones have certain filters, such as a high- or low-pass filter, to adjust the sound while recording.

 What is the difference between condenser and dynamic mics?

 Condenser mics are typically preferred for studio settings because they are more sensitive, produce a more natural frequency response, and are better at picking up subtleties that vocalists often want in their recordings.
-Condenser microphones often require phantom power which can be provided by an audio interface.
+Condenser microphones often require phantom power, which an audio interface can provide.

 What is the proximity effect?

 You’ll observe the proximity effect in action when you speak too close to a microphone.
-The proximity effect is an increase in low-frequency output when the distance between the sound source and microphone is so small that the two objects are nearly touching.
+The proximity effect increases low-frequency output when the distance between the sound source and microphone is so small that the two objects are nearly touching.
 The closer the microphone gets to a sound source, the greater the bass boost.
-Many mics for vocals have high pass filters, which attenuate low-frequency noises and can help counter bass emphasis due to proximity.
+Many mics for vocals have high-pass filters, which attenuate low-frequency noises and can help counter bass emphasis due to proximity.
 You can also fix this with a software filter later on.

 Why you should trust SoundGuys